googlefonts/variable-components-spec/variable-components-spec.md

 # New axis flag for the fvar table

-The axes used to implement local designspaces for components should never be exposed to users, and should me marked as such with a new axis flag:
+The axes used to implement local designspaces for components should never be exposed to users, and should be marked as such with a new axis flag:

 | Mask | Name | Description |
 |-|-|-|